rbisschops/homeassistant/README.md

 For example package_notification contains the applied notification components (Prowl, Telegram and Pushsafer currently), the associated entities, automations and scripts.
 Most scripts can be  used by other packages that require  notifications to be sent.

 ### Lovelace UI
-I moved to Lovelace as the UI already some time ago.
-[Isabella Gross Alström](https://github.com/isabellaalstrom) has a wonderful UI that is one of the sources of inspiration for me.
+Like all by now run Lovelace as the UI.
-I use a growing number of custom cards and helpers in my Lovelace.
+I use a number of custom cards and helpers in my Lovelace.
 I will do some write up on these later but here are the ones I use now.
-* [compact-custom-header](https://github.com/maykar/compact-custom-header), card by Ryan Meek (maykar) for customizing the header of your UI.
+* [compact-custom-header](https://github.com/maykar/custom-header), card by Ryan Meek (maykar) for customizing the header of your UI.
 * [decluttering-card](https://github.com/custom-cards/decluttering-card), card by Jérôme W (RomRider).
 This card significantly reduces the number of lines in your Lovelace configuration.
 Helps structure your code.
 * [mini-graph-card](https://github.com/kalkih/mini-graph-card), nice graphs of your data can be created with this card.
 Good work delivered by Karl Kihlström (kalkih).
 * [button-card](https://github.com/custom-cards/button-card), customize your buttons with this card.
 Started by Alexandre Garcia this card now has many active contributors.